Trail to Eagle Scout

 – other certificates, photos, documents

-In preparation for the conference, you will have completed the required merit badges, troop leadership, Eagle project, and all other requirements.
-Your Eagle candidate application and notebook should be assembled and ready for review.
+In preparation for the final conference, you should have completed the required merit badges, troop leadership, Eagle project, and all other requirements.
+Your Eagle candidate application and notebook should be assembled and ready for review and certification by your Scoutmaster.

 Your conference is more than just a check of the paperwork.
 You should be prepared to talk about your journey to this point in Scouting, skills you have learned through your rank progression, your goals, and how to prepare for the board of review.
 Reaching this point is a culmination of years of work and experience.
 You will have grown from learning Scouting skills to doing Scouting activities to being a Scout for life.
 It’s a time to be well prepared and to celebrate.